Facts about Eldridge Cleaver

 Eldridge Cleaver Biography

-Eldridge Cleaver helped found the militant group the Black Panthers in 1966 and became famously controversial as the group’s outspoken Minister of Information.
+Eldridge Cleaver was an early leader in the militant group the Black Panthers and became famously controversial as the group’s outspoken Minister of Information.

 Extra credit